Professor Robin Hendry, BSc, PhD

 Works in Progress

-- History and philosophy of quantum physics and chemistry
+- History and philosophy of chemistry and its relationship to physics

 - I have supervised a range of PhD research projects in the philosophy of science and epistemology.
 I would especially welcome enquiries from students wishing to pursue postgraduate research on foundational and historical topics in chemistry and other physical sciences.